 Each of the images depicts a calendrical month, and each ‘month-image’ is the compilation of (+/- 30) photographs captured during that month.
-Recently, my inclination to take photographs has waned, too often my response to the art of photography is disappointment; I am left wanting.
-The single photograph doesn't always speak to me.
-It is too staid to reflect the frenetic state of my high-blood-pressure-fifty-hour-work-week-no-safety-net-twenty-first-century-life.
+Recently, my inclination to take photographs has waned, too often my response to the contemporary photograph is disappointment; I am left wanting, it doesn't speak to me.
+It is too staid to reflect the frenetic state of my high-blood-pressure-single-mon-sixty-hour-work-week-no-safety-net-twenty-first-century-life.
 My response to this is to gather my photographs into a pile, one on top of the other, and to use this heap of creative evidence as my palette, and with it to ‘paint’ these time-based conglomerated abstractions.

+Digitized images stream.
+Despair made smaller on a screen, reframed and unreal, as if the purpose is to leave one desensitized to horror.
 From the comfort of my home-- through the window of my computer--I witness unspeakable suffering, and then I go about my life, unchanged, impotent to affecting any outcome of meaningful consequence.
 Chaos, disorder in the world, one looks closely or looks away.
-There is intimacy and distance all at once.
-Digitized images stream, despair made smaller on a screen, reframed and unreal, as if the whole purpose is to leave one desensitized, anesthetized to horror.
+There is intimacy and distance at once.

 A portrait of my broken family, outside the constraints of space and time and discretion.